onnx/onnx/docs/Operators.md

   That is, two or more `updates` for the same index-location is not supported.

   `indices` is an integer tensor.
 Let k denote indices.shape[-1], the last dimension in the shape of `indices`.
-   `indices' is treated as a (q-1)-dimensional tensor of k-tuples, where each k-tuple is a partial-index into `data`.
+   `indices` is treated as a (q-1)-dimensional tensor of k-tuples, where each k-tuple is a partial-index into `data`.
   Hence, k can be a value at most the rank of `data`.
 When k equals rank(data), each update entry specifies an update to a single element of the tensor.
 When k is less than rank(data) each update entry specifies an update to a slice of the tensor.